Dinushka95/ERP_Garment_Ver-1/README.md

 So we centralized the information, making it available to everybody. <br/>

-It is java windows form application developed, by a team of 8 students.
+It is java windows form application developed, by a team of 8 students. <br/>

+Click the below to watch the video demo..

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/9yYF4XHEeXY/0.jpg)](http://www.youtube.com/watch?v=9yYF4XHEeXY "ERP_Garment Demo Video")